 - Velasco González, P. (2016).
 Superabundance logic in Bitcoin mining.
-Transmediale – Conversation Piece Newspaper.
+Transmediale – Conversation Piece, Excessive Research, A Peer-Reviewed Newspaper.
+Vol. 5, Issue 1.
 Digital Aesthetics Research Center, Aarhus University.

 - De Jong, E., Tkacz, N., Velasco González, P. (2015).
 “You Will Live as Friends and Count as Enemies”: On Digital Cash and the Media of Payment.
 Moneylab Reader.
 Amsterdam: Institute of Network Cultures.